 - Track 14-7Breast Imaging

-The role of medical informatics in telemedicine is dependent on using the power of the computerized database to not only feed patient specific information to the health care providers, but to use the epidemiological and statistical information in the data base to improve decision making and ultimately care.
-The computer is also a powerful tool to facilitate standardizing and monitoring of care and when applied in continuous quality improvement methodology it can enhance the improvement process well beyond what can be done by hand.
-The coupling of medical informatics with telemedicine allows sophisticated medical informatics systems to be applied in low population density and remote areas.
+The role of medical informatics in telemedicine is dependent on using the power of the computerized database to not only feed patient specific information to the health care providers, but to use the epidemiology and statistics information in the database to improve decision making and ultimately care.
+The link of medical informatics with telemedicine permits sophisticated medical informatics systems to be applied in low population density and remote areas.

 - Track 15-1Medical Informatics and Health Information technology

 - Track 15-3Medical Informatics and Public Health, Epidemiology

 Dermatopathology comprises study of the microscopic morphology of skin segments.
 It reflects pathophysiologic changes happening at the microscopic level in the skin and its appendages.
 The complete sequencing of the human genome has steered in an era of medical advances and it is due to Human Genome Project (HGP) .that was previously unconceivable.
 Scientists are repeatedly discovering novel genetic and epigenetic machineries that are linked with human disease states and therapeutic responses.
 The capability to determine the primary defect in single-gene diseases, many of which are rare, has improved both analysis in symptomatic patients and risk estimate of future disease in asymptomatic individuals.